benschwartz9/beginner_project/README.md

 ### Overview

-Reminder: This is completely optional!
+(11/8 Update): The "Basics" section is done.
+More sections are to come

 Most people are split up into specific subteams.
 Everyone should complete Basics as it contains information that is required by anyone who wants to work with images.
-In contrast to the beginner project, I've elected to add "homework" problems called Tasks to demonstrate your understanding.
+In contrast to the beginner project, I've elected to add "homework" problems called tasks to demonstrate your understanding.
 Make sure to read the articles before you begin so you understand the task at hand.
-The results folder contains the output to what your code should be.
-If it doesn't look the same, then chances are you made a mistake somewhere in your code.
+The results folder contains the output to what your code should do.

 If you choose to complete this project as part of your participation for the class, then you will need to reach out to me to check your answer.
-You should already know if your solution is correct by comparing it to the images in the Results folder, but I won't count you as complete until we get a chance to talk and I make sure you understand what you are doing.
+You should already know if your solution is correct by comparing it to the images in the Results folder, but I won't count you as complete until we get a chance to talk.
+That way, I can clear up and questions and make sure you understand what you are doing.
 Remember, the goal is to learn!

 Feel free to reach out if you are stuck!